 The most absurd bit of casting is pro-wrestler Tyler Mane as Michael Myers, as he makes Michael look, well, like a pro-wrestler, smashing through walls and punching police guards into a pulp like a ‘roid-crazed strongman.
 Zombie’s Michael Myers is the lovechild of Leatherface and Arnold Schwarzenegger, massively sized, obsessed with masks, and bizarrely muscle-bound.
-Both as a child and as an adult, Michael walks with his head down, his rock-and-roll hair draped over his face covering the “ugliness” as he calls it (most heavy metal magazines feature Zombie in the exact same pose, hair and all, curiously enough).
+Both as a child and as an adult, Michael walks with his head down, his rock-and-roll hair draped over his face covering the “ugliness,” as he calls it (most heavy metal magazines feature Zombie in a similar pose, hair and all, curiously enough).
 In the mental institution, Michael fills his room with masks; at least one looks suspiciously like Leatherface’s mask from The Texas Chainsaw Massacre: red with black around the eyes, nose, and mouth.
-Michael’s endless identity issues all make sense according to some nonexistent FBI profile that exists only in Zombie’s head, but it’s cliché stuff at best.
+Michael’s ongoing identity issues might fit the FBI profile that exists in Zombie’s head, but it’s cliché stuff at best.